 I've been getting a lot of questions from clients and from people who are interested in Birth Story Photography.
 Here are some of the common ones that I have been receiving so I decided I would post them so that everyone can see them.
 If I haven't answered one of your questions, please contact me.

 Are Hospitals and physicians okay with you in the hospital room?
 It is imperative to ask the physician and the facility what their policy is with a photographer being present.
 Emory Johns Creek Hospital has contracted me to be their exclusive baby photographer, if you are delivering your baby at EJCH you only need to get permission from your doctor.

 When do you arrive at the hospital/home/birth center?
 I like to arrive at the hospital when you are dilated to 5cm or 6cm.
 Every labor is different so we can discuss this during your consultation.

 What happens if I go into labor in the middle of the night?
-My phone is always on me.
+When I am contracted for a birth story my phone is always on me.
 Call me.
 This is what you have hired me for.

-Do the images of my birth have to be used in your portfolio or blogged?
+Do the images of my birth have to be used in your portfolio?
 Many people like to keep their birth story private, and I completely understand.
 However, I only use beautiful, tasteful pictures and I would never post anything that you wouldn't want me to post.
 Please discuss this with me prior to submitting your deposit and contract.

 I hope this helps clarify any questions that you may have.
 If you have more questions, please email or call me.
 I am happy to answer any questions you may have.